alexeygrigorev/mlwiki.org/index.php/Simulation_For_Proportions.md

 ---
-title: "Simulation For Proportions"
 layout: default
 permalink: /index.php/Simulation_For_Proportions
+tags:
+- r
+- simulations
+- statistical-tests
+- statistics
+title: Simulation For Proportions
 ---

-# Simulation For Proportions

 ## Simulation For Proportions
 Sometimes [Statistical Inference](Statistical_Inference) can be done without applying theoretical models, but instead with using brute force: generating the data ourselves.